Ending pregnancy with medications

 - It is less invasive than an in-clinic abortion.

 Medicines can be used to end an early pregnancy.
-In many cases, the first day of your last period has to be less than 9 weeks ago.
-If you are over 9 weeks pregnant, you can have an in-clinic abortion.
+In many cases, the first day of your last period must be less than 9 weeks ago.
+If you are over 9 weeks pregnant, you may need to have an in-clinic abortion.
 Some clinics will go beyond 9 weeks for a medicine abortion.

 Be very certain that you want to end your pregnancy.
 It is not safe to stop the medicines once you have started taking them.
 Doing so creates a very high risk for severe birth defects.